wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 I'm not sure what @reviewer2 is getting in dragging Yves' Ph.D. thesis into this discussion.
 From what I can assess, their point is that CP isn't process calculus, but rather linear functions, so you should describe them as such.
 However, they describe a correspondence between process calculus and BV below, and I think it would be fair to say that they would accept such a calculus as a process calculus.
 Therefore, I think it's fair for us to position CP as aspiring towards that better calculus?
 However, I'm uncertain how to incorporate this into the paper.

+@elektra85: we could add this to the discussion/conclusion section at the end of the paper.

 ## Following PC discussion

 > The following expands on the message in Review 4, and is in addition to the comments above.